Improve Performance for InstantSearch iOS

 1 2 3 github "algolia/instantsearch-ios" ~> 5.0 # for access to everything # github "algolia/instantsearch-core-swift" ~> 6.0 # for access to everything except the UI widgets # github "algolia/algoliasearch-client-swift" ~> 7.0 # for access only to the API Client

-RefinementList, it will trigger a second operation on each keystroke.
+it triggers a second operation on each keystroke.

-A good rule to keep in mind is that most search interfaces using InstantSearch will trigger one operation per keystroke.
-Then every refined widget (clicked widget) will add one more operation to the total count.
+A good rule to keep in mind is that most search interfaces using InstantSearch trigger one operation per keystroke.
+Then, every refined widget (clicked widget) adds one more operation to the total count.

 In case you have issue with the QPS you can consider implement a debounced